fayddelight/node-challenge/README.md

 # README

 Hi!
-To start the little application please complete the following steps:
+To start this little application please complete the following steps:

 - you *can* get a new API key from last.fm and replace it with the given one
 - cd to folder and install necessary dependencies